qmolabucr/qntenna/README.txt

 DESCRIPTION:

-This code is published alongside [PAPER TITLE] and performs calculations described in that paper.
+This code is published alongside 'Quieting a noisy antenna reproduces photosynthetic light harvesting spectra' and performs calculations described in that paper.
 The main result is taking an input solar spectrum and calculating the ideal absorption peaks for a two channel absorber by quieting a noisy antenna and optimizing power bandwidth.
-See paper for details.
+See the paper for model details.

 LICENSE:
 All rights reserved.
 (In the future this software may have some form of non-commercial public license)